This post may contain affiliate links. Please read my disclosure for more information.

 - Hardcover with 180 Degree lie-flat opening.

-- Comes with a bookmark and an elastic closure.
+- It comes with a bookmark and an elastic closure.

 - 240 dotted pages

 - Numbered pages and blank table of contents for easy organization and notes.

 - Acid-free and ink proof paper, expandable pocket inside back cover, page marker and elastic closure